araobp/ultrasonic-communication/README.md

 ![](./doc/chirp_x_carrier.jpg)

-Ultra-sonic wave to deliver data to the receiver
+[Formula] Ultra-sonic wave to deliver data to the receiver

 ## Background and motivation